Jon Williams

 Your practice & activities include e.g workshops, teaching:

 I paint from home around running our business.
-Previously I was a primary school teacher and in the last couple of years have led after-school Art Clubs which was very rewarding and fun.
+Previously I was a primary school teacher and in the last couple of years have led after-school Art Clubs which was very rewarding.

 CV & Education, relevant & leading to your artistic practice: